 At the January 8, 2016 meeting, the FORA Board authorized the release of the RFP.
-FORA staff released the RFP on February 9, 2016.
-Staff contacted 46 professional consultant firms to submit a proposal.
+FORA staff released the RFP on February 9, 2016 (for a review of the RFP as issued, go to http://fora.org/RFP/RFP OakWoodlands020916.pdf).
 Three well-qualified consultant firms submitted proposals by the March 18, 2016 deadline: Denise Duffy & Associates, Dudek, and Environmental Policy Solutions.

 Staff reviewed the three consultant firms' proposals and invited the firms to participate in interviews on March 23, 2016.
-Staff assembled an interview panel team (panel) to conduct the interviews and evaluate each consultant.
-The panel was comprised of one official representative from Seaside, County, California State University Monterey Bay and FORA.
+Seaside, County, City of Marina and California State University Monterey (CSUMB) were invited to serve on an interview panel (panel).
+Representatives from Seaside, County, CSUMB and FORA conducted consultant interviews.

-The four-member panel team conducted a thorough review of each proposal and cost estimate.
+The four-member panel conducted a thorough review of each proposal and cost estimate.
 Each consultant firm was asked an identical set of questions that involved their technical skills, preparing oak woodland plans, engaging large audience groups and coordinating project-specific needs for three or more jurisdictions.
 The panel also reviewed the cost estimate for each proposal submitted:

-- Denise Duffy & Associates estimated project cost: \$176,578. - Dudek estimated project cost: \$219,995.
+- Denise Duffy & Associates estimated project cost: \$176,578. - Dudek estimated project cost: \$219,995. - Environmental Policy Solutions estimated lowest cost: \$375,537.